ava-labs/avalanchego/sync/README.md

 State sync is faster than bootstrapping and uses less bandwidth and computation:
 - Nodes joining the network do not process all the state transitions.
-- The amount of data sent over the network is porportionate to the amount of state not the chain's length
+- The amount of data sent over the network is proportionate to the amount of state not the chain's length

-_Note: nodes joining the network thorugh state sync will not have historical state prior to the syncable block._
+_Note: nodes joining the network through state sync will not have historical state prior to the syncable block._

 ## What is the chain state?
 The node needs the following data from its peers to continue processing blocks from a syncable block: